pndang/illuminating-cognizance/README.md

 ### Analysis Question and Significance

-<b>Main Question</b>:  Do outage attributes, specifically start time, consumption information, and anomaly level, seem to influence the nature of the outages, as measured by duration and cause category?
+<b>Main Question</b>:  Do power outage attributes, specifically start time, consumption information, cause category, and environmental anomaly level, seem to influence the nature of the outages, as measured by duration and missingness of peak demand?
 - If there are trends, are they statistically significant?

 <b>Significance</b>:  Analyzing the relationships between metrics of major power outages can provide data-driven insights that may lead to a better understanding of the factors that contribute to, and the outcomes, of outages.
 In the context of urban planning, understanding power outages can significantly assist planners and city officials in coordinating preventive/response mechanisms to improve the lives of city inhabitants.